onehouseinc/LakeView/README.md

    * **GCP:** In the GCP console, create a new Service Account with the following configurations:
      * New principles: lv-access-sa@infra-staging-354809.iam.gserviceaccount.com
      * Role: Service Account Token Creator
-1. **Download Config File:** In the [LakeView console](https://cloud.onehouse.ai/lakeview/signup), download the configuration file from the LakeView console and fill in all configurations.
+1. **Download & Fill In Config File:** In the [LakeView console](https://cloud.onehouse.ai/lakeview/signup), download the configuration file and fill in all configurations.
 See details on each configuration [here](#lakeview-configurations-explained).
-1. **Fill in & Upload Config File:** In the LakeView console, upload the filled-in configuration file.
+1. **Upload Filled-In Config File:** In the LakeView console, upload the filled-in configuration file.
 1. **Apply IAM Role:** LakeView will automatically generate an IAM template from the configuration file you uploaded.
 In the LakeView console, download this IAM template.
 Then apply the permissions in your cloud account:
    * **AWS:** In the AWS console, navigate to your IAM Role.
 Click "Add Permissions" > "Create Inline Policy" and paste the downloaded IAM template JSON.
    * **GCP:** In the GCP console, navigate to Service Principles.
 Select your Service Principle, click "Grant Access", then assign the "Storage Object Listener" and "Storage Object Viewer" roles.
 On the same page, click "Add Condition" (for each IAM role in your downloaded template), then copy in the Title, Description, and Conditions from the IAM template.